reliable-agents/optillm/README.md

   --num_samples 5
 ```

-By default, this generates _one completion per prompt_ and the outputs will be saved to `data/optillm_dataset.jsonl`.
-If you want to generate multiple completions per prompt (e.g. for preference modelling), run:
+By default, this generates _one completion per prompt_ and the outputs will be saved to `data/completions.jsonl`.
+If you want to generate multiple completions per prompt (e.g. for preference modelling), use the `--n` argument and run:

 ```shell
 python generate_dataset.py \